Gardiner stabbing suspect sought

 Few other details were available.

-“This is currently an ongoing investigation, and we are actively looking for the suspect,” Gardiner Police Officer Marcus Niedner said Thursday via email.
+“This is currently an ongoing investigation, and we are actively looking for the suspect,” Gardiner police Officer Marcus Niedner said Thursday via email.
 “There is no need for the general public to be concerned as this was an isolated incident and the suspect was from out of state.”

 The stabbing was reported to Gardiner police at 11:58 a.m.
 Wednesday.

-Niedner said that because it is an on-going investigation, he could not immediately provide a name or other information about the suspect or the location of the victim.
+Niedner said that because it is an ongoing investigation, he could not provide a name or other information about the suspect immediately or the location of the victim.